The Morning After: The best things we bought in 2021 | Engadget

 The company filed a lawsuit in California to uncover the identities of those behind the attacks.

-Meta has to “uncover the identities” of a group of people that created more than 39,000 websites designed to trick users into coughing up their login credentials for Facebook, Instagram and WhatsApp.
+Meta has filed a federal lawsuit to “uncover the identities” of a group of people that created more than 39,000 websites designed to trick users into coughing up their login credentials for Facebook, Instagram and WhatsApp.

 People were redirected to bogus websites in a way that allowed the hackers to hide their actions.
 “This enabled them to conceal the true location of the phishing websites, and the identities of their online hosting providers and the defendants,” Meta said.